For media inquiries only, contact:

 Richmond--Attorney General Mark R. Herring released the following statement today about the ethics policy that will be applied to employees of the Office of Attorney General, including the Attorney General himself.
 The policy will conform closely to the executive order signed today by Governor McAuliffe.

-The policy prohibits employees of the Office of Attorney General from soliciting anything of value or accepting any gift over $100 in value, with common sense exceptions like gifts from family members and personal friends.
+The policy prohibits employees of the Office of Attorney General from soliciting or accepting any gift of $25 or more, limits total gifts to $100 in a year from any one person or organization, with common sense exceptions like gifts from family members and personal friends, and makes no difference between tangible and intangible gifts.

 "Virginians deserve to know their public officials are serving them with the highest levels of integrity and without undue influence.
 Our gift ban explicitly puts in place a high standard for the first time, so the public trust can be restored in the Office of Attorney General, as well as among state employees covered under the Governor's order."